The LLM Index

 By Industry

 The most widely known LLMs are general-purpose, i.e. they can perform a variety of tasks across different topics and commercial industries.
 However, sometimes users and businesses may want an LLM trained on data from a specific industry, reducing the amount of prompting required for it to behave in an industry-relevant way and constraining its behavior.
+Also known as domain-specific LLMs, these language models may be easier to deploy to production for many businesses or serve as a better foundation for fine-tuning.

 Coming Soon